BasicWolf/archived-kaylee/doc/src/clientapi.rst

    .. js:function:: bind(handler)

-      Bind handler to an event.
+      Binds a handler to the event.

    .. js:function:: trigger([arg1, arg2, ...])

-      Trigger event.
-This calls all bound handlers with provided arguments.
+      Triggers the event.
+This calls all bound handlers with the provided arguments.

    .. js:function:: unbind(handler)

-      Unbind handler.
+      Unbinds the handler.

 Events tirggered by projects